 According to the Canadian Cohousing Network “cohousing is a concept that came to North America in 1988 from Denmark where it emerged over 25 years ago.
 It describes neighbourhoods that combine the autonomy of private dwellings with the advantages of shared resources and community living.”
 Today 10% of all new housing built in Denmark follows the co-housing model, and co-housing is on the rise in other places that value sustainable communities.

 Further definitions of cohousing and the Seven Co-Operative Principles can be found on the website of the Co-operative Housing Association of Eastern Ontario (CHASEO).
-Describing itself as “a co-operation of co-ops” providing “a collective voice in Eastern Ontario to represent their interests with government, agencies and other groups,” CHASEO shares this list of member co-ops in Ottawa.
-The list includes pictures and contact information for each location, and links to their respective websites where applicable.
+Describing itself as “a co-operation of co-ops” providing “a collective voice in Eastern Ontario to represent their interests with government, agencies and other groups,” CHASEO indicates member co-ops listings in Ottawa on this page.
 The Co-operative Housing Federation of Canada has more information on co-housing including their activity in Ontario.

 Co-housing vs. Co-ops